Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Quasilinear symmetric hyperbolic Fuchsian systems

-\begin{definition}[Block diagonality] Choose a finite integer $q>n/2+2$ and a constant $\delta>0$.
-Suppose that $u_*$ is a given leading-order term and $\mu$ is an exponent vector.
-The system (\ref{eq:pde}) is called \keyword{block diagonal with respect to $\mu$} if, for each $u = u_*+w$ with $w\in X_{\delta,\mu,q}$ for which the following expressions are defined, the matrices $\Sts{u_*+w}$ and $\N{u_*+w}$ (more precisely, their induced operators), and all their relevant special derivatives, are block diagonal with respect to $\mu$. \end{definition}
+\begin{definition} Choose any integer $q>n/2+2$ and a constant $\delta>0$.
+Suppose that $u_*$ is a given leading-order term and $\mu$ an exponent vector.
+The system (\ref{eq:pde}) is called \keyword{block diagonal with respect to $\mu$} if, for each $u = u_*+w$ with $w\in X_{\delta,\mu,q}$ for which the following expressions are defined, the matrices $\Sts{u_*+w}$ and $\N{u_*+w}$ and all their spatial derivatives are block diagonal with respect to $\mu$. \end{definition}